liamoconnor87/VisitGotham/testing.md

 >3.
 Click on the Return link to verify it returns you to the homepage.
 >4.
 Click on the Download link to verify it will download to the device.
 >5.
 Go to the City Info page.
 >6.
-Go to the Georgraphy section.
+Go to the Geography section.
 >7.
 Click on the Click here to download a Map of Gotham City link to verify it downloads the map to the device.

 ![image](README_files/images/gm-pre.png)